inkVerb/VIP/501-php/Lesson-04.md

 Database user: webapp_db_user
 Database password: webappdbpassword
 Database hose: localhost

+# Our login we will use:
+Username: jonboy
+Password: My#1Password

+# Use whatever you want for all else
 ```

-*Enter the database information above into the webform, along with your username, password, and other info, then continue*
+*Enter the information above into the webform, then continue*

 | **S6** :> `SHOW TABLES;`